srid99/elementary-setup/INSTRUCTIONS.md

 ### Oh-My-Zsh

-Configure the needed Oh-My-Zsh plugins like z, mvn, vagrant, git and the rest
+Configure the needed Oh-My-Zsh plugins like z, mvn, vagrant, git and the rest.
+The theme I use is "intheloop".

 ### NPM